Lambda Expressions

 var byPrice = SortBy(Data.items, x => x.price)

-For simple single-field comparisons, prefer the query functions (WhereByField, FindByField, etc.) - they are more concise.
-For complex conditions involving multiple fields or computed values, use lambdas.
+For simple single-field comparisons, the query functions (WhereByField, FindByField, etc.) are suitable.
+Lambdas are normally used to pass complex conditions involving multiple fields or computed values.

 var active = WhereByField(Data.users, "active", "==", true)